aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/_index.md

 - Java 8 or higher.
 - Aspose.Email for Java library (download from the official site).
 - A temporary or full Aspose license for production use.

+## How to extract email attachments java from MSG, EML, and PST files
+Below is a concise overview of the typical workflow you’ll follow in any of the detailed tutorials linked later:

+1. **Load the source message or mailbox** – Use `MailMessage.load()` for MSG/EML files or `PersonalStorage.fromFile()` for PST files.
+2. **Access the attachment collection** – Call `mailMessage.getAttachments()` or `message.getAttachments()` to retrieve a list of `Attachment` objects.
+3. **Iterate and save** – Loop through the collection, optionally checking the `isInline` flag, and call `attachment.save(outputPath)` to write each file to disk.
+4. **Handle special cases** – For TNEF or embedded messages, use `Attachment.getContentType()` and `Attachment.getContentStream()` to extract the raw data.

+These steps work the same way whether you’re processing a single email or scanning an entire mailbox folder.

+## Common Use Cases for extract email attachments java
+- **Automated invoice processing** – Pull PDF or image attachments from incoming orders and feed them into an ERP system.
+- **Legal e‑discovery** – Bulk‑export attachments from PST archives for compliance reviews.
+- **Content migration** – Move attachments from legacy Outlook stores to cloud‑based storage solutions.
+- **Security scanning** – Extract and scan attachments for malware before they reach end‑users.

 ## Available Tutorials